metalbear-co/metalbear.co/content/en/blog/port-forward command/index.md

 ---
-title: "Getting There (and Back Again): Port Forwarding with mirrord"
+title: "There and Back Again: Port Forwarding with mirrord"
 description: "Understanding and using the mirrord port-forward command to redirect traffic."
 lead: "Understanding and using the mirrord port-forward command to redirect traffic."
 tags: